Anish-Sinha/mouse-ps2-to-usb-interface/README.md

     <p align="center">Figure 4.
 Serial Console outputting Button Clicked and Button Released Messages</p>
 </div>
 This iteration on the rudimentary click detection overcomes Limitation #1 listed under 31 March's Log entry.

+### 8 April 2021
+I'm going to take my talents to South Beach and decode the data packets being sent by the mouse.
+I feel like it's going to give me the best opportunity to win and derive the most granular functionality from the mouse.

+Paraphrasing King James aside, this has been a bit more bumpy than I realized.
+There have been a lot of emotional highs and lows and I'll illustrate below what I mean.